bradpotts/multi-tenancy-warden/README.md

 ### CDG Subengine Documentation (Warden Edition)
 CDG subengine-warden multi-tenant gem features user registration and multi-tenant subdomain login using Warden to authenticate users.

-#### Step 1: Required in gemfile
+#### Step 1 - Add Subengine to your gemfile
     gem 'subengine-warden', '~> 2.0.0'
+    bundle exec install

+#### Step 2 - Add and migrate subengine database tables
+    rake railties:install:migrations
+    rake db:migrate

+#### Step 3 - Mount the Engine in your Routes File
-#### Step 2: Add below line to load requried file to the top of routes file. (routes.rb)
+Add this line at the end of the routes file.
-   require "cdgsubengine/constraints/subdomain_required"

-#### Step 3: Add contraints to routes that requires multitenancy function between the two lines below . (routes.rb)
+    mount Subengine::Engine, :at => '/'

+#### Step 4 - Constrain the routs you want secured
+All the routes you want to have multi-tenacy login functions goes in between the constraints block.

-   constraints(Cdgsubengine::Constraints::SubdomainRequired) do
+    constraints(Subengine::Constraints::SubdomainRequired) do
+      # Routes Requiring Security & Multi-Tenancy Routes
     end

-#### Step 4: Copy below line insert at the bottom of the routes file. (routes.rb)
-   mount Cdgsubengine::Engine, :at => '/'

 #### Security and Login
 Uses Warden for Authetication
 Authetication through Subdomain